-Wittenborg’s Anesca Smith speaks to Wittenborg University’s leading researcher Dr Mirjam Leloux about her current role as expert panel member at next week’s Dutch RCT Innovation Week.
-Dr Mirjam Leloux, senior lecturer and researcher in Entrepreneurship and Innovation at Wittenborg University, is part of an expert panel who will decide the winner of the annual RCT Innovation Contest next week.
+Wittenborg’s Anesca Smith speaks to WUAS’s leading researcher Dr Mirjam Leloux about her current role as expert panel member at next week’s Dutch RCT Innovation Week.
+Dr Mirjam Leloux, senior lecturer and researcher in Entrepreneurship and Innovation at WUAS, is part of an expert panel who will decide the winner of the annual RCT Innovation Contest next week.
 RCT (Regionaal Centrum voor Technologie de Vallei) supports and stimulates innovation among SME’s in the Food Valley region.
 In an interview Leloux talked about what constitutes a top innovator in her mind.
 The winner will be announced on the 26th of November 2014 at the Schaffelaar Theatre in Barneveld.

 Good morning Mirjam.
 Being born in the Netherlands yourself, would you say the Dutch are an innovative bunch?